Random motion on finite rings, I: commutative rings: The stationary distribution

-\begin{proof}[Proof of Theorem~\ref{thm:stat-dist}] By the uniqueness of the stationary distribution (see Proposition~\ref{prop:irred}), it suffices to solve the so-called master equation, \be \pi(x) = \sum_{y \in R} \mathbb{P}(y \to x) \pi(y). \ee Every element $y$ in $R$ can make a transition to $x$ by the addition of $x-y$ with probability $\alpha/n$.
+Every element $y$ in $R$ can make a transition to $x$ by the addition of $x-y$ with probability $\alpha/|R|$.
 This is the unique transition by addition.
 We now split the above sum on the right hand side in two parts according to whether $y$ can make a multiplicative transition to $x$ or not.
 Let $R_{y,x} = \{r \in R \mid y r = x\}$.
 If $I_y \cap I_x \neq I_x$, then there is no such transition and if $I_x \subseteq I_y$, there is one transition for each element in $R_{y,x}$.
 This gives

 Combining the first term from the first sum and the second sum gives

 We now split the second sum according to whether $I_y$ equals $I_x$ or not.
 Then, using Proposition~\ref{prop:equal-stat-prob}, we obtain